 The cancellation of a bid by a buyer during an auction-style listing.
 In general, a buyer cannot retract a bid once it is placed during an auction-style listing, so please bid carefully.
 A retraction may be allowed under special circumstances.
 For example, if buyers accidentally enter the wrong bid amount (entering $99.50 rather than $9.95), they may retract it and enter the right bid amount as long as they do so immediately.
 Make sure you're aware of other rules and restrictions surrounding the retraction of bids.
 For more information, see Bid Retractions.

 A member who bids on an item on eBay.
 Remember each bid placed enters a buyer into a binding contract.
 For more information, see Rules for Buyers.

-A list of specific eBay members that you create, who are not allowed to bid on or buy items you list for sale.
+A list created by you of specific eBay members who are not allowed to bid on or buy items you list for sale.
 Users on the list will be blocked until you take them off the list.
 You may want to do this if you've had a negative experience with a buyer in the past.
-Go to your Blocked Bidder/Buyer List.
+Go to your blocked bidder or buyer list.

 A member who buys an item from a seller on eBay.
 Remember each bid a buyer places enters them into a binding contract.
 For more information, see Rules for Buyers.

 A listing feature that lets a buyer purchase an item immediately for a price the seller has set.
 Items with this feature will display the icon and the Buy It Now price in their listings.
 Sellers can use the Buy It Now feature in Online Auction and Fixed Price.

 The set of categories by which items are organised on eBay, such as Antiques, Books, Computers, Sporting Goods, etc. Anyone can browse the categories and look at lists of items until they find something they're interested in, (as opposed to doing a keyword search).
 Sellers can choose which category best fits an item to ensure maximum exposure for the listing.
 Browse eBay's category listings.